carlcraig/fuel-captcha/README.md

 Returns a html block for the given driver.
 In general the html block will contain the captcha image code and an input field.

 ## Simplecaptcha
-Simplecaptcha is a lightweight captcha driver.
+Simplecaptcha is our lightweight captcha class written for this package

 ### Basic Configuration
 The config file for Simplecaptcha can be found at `config/simplecaptcha.php`